TGasinski/red-lights-dashboard/README.md

 Both datasets, hosted by the City of Chicago, were initially accessed through Kaggle (https://www.kaggle.com/chicago/chicago-red-light-and-speed-camera-data).
 The "red-light-camera-violations" .csv file could not be uploaded due to its size, but can be downloaded through the provided Kaggle link.

 # How to use
 To run both the Cleaning and Wrangling.ipynb and Final.ipynb files, download the /input folder files and first run the Cleaning and Wrangling.ipynb file.
-To only view the dashboard, first download the /clean folder files.
+To only view the dashboard, the "red_cam_viol.csv" file will have to be created by first running the Cleaning and Wrangling.ipynb file, as the file is too large to upload.
+The other .csv files can be downloaded directly from the /clean folder.